isomerpages/enterprisesg-sac-old/README.md

 <a name="edit-about"></a>
 ## Editing content in About Page

-The about.md file lists the type of isomerpages layout template used for the about navigation/overview page, the title and the page url link that will appear in the user's web browser.
-The collection_name displays the top name in the left navigation section of subsequent 'about' pages in the collection, and the breadcrumb navigation provides the name of the previous page link the user navigated through, and shows the user's current location in a website.
+The about.md file lists the type of isomerpages layout template used for the 'about' navigation/overview page, the title and the page url link that will appear in the user's web browser.
+The collection_name displays the top name in the left navigation section of subsequent 'about' sub-link pages in the collection, and the breadcrumb navigation provides the name of the previous page link the user navigated through, and shows the user's current location in a website.

 > Home / About / Our Role

-The _about folder contains all the webpages in the 'About' section.
-The names of the file are preceded with a numbering system  (i.e. '00-our-role.md') so that the desired order of the pages can be displayed in the left navigation section of each page.
-Pages which have alphabets after the numbers (i.e. '03a-council-committees.md') are second-level inner pages.
+The _about folder contains all the sub-links webpages in the 'About' section.
+The name of each file is preceded with a numbering system  (e.g. '00-our-role.md') so that the desired order of the pages can be displayed in the left navigation section of each page.
+Pages which have alphabets after the numbers (e.g. '03a-council-committees.md') are second-level inner pages.

 Most of the pages follow the isomerpages leftnav-page-content template layout.
-More details for editing each page can be viewed in the official [isomer markdown documentation for inner page](https://isomer.gov.sg/documentation/inner-page/overview/).
+More details for editing each page can be viewed in the official [isomer documentation for inner page](https://isomer.gov.sg/documentation/inner-page/overview/).

 ### Editing Our Organisation and Structure Section
 The 'Our Organisation and Structure' Section uses the isomerpages our-team template layout.
 The content for the page can be edited by editing the our-team.yml file in the _data folder.